jtmuller5/clibbits-vs-code/README.md

    - Right-click anywhere inside a code block (function, class, etc.)
    - Select "Clibbits: Copy Code Block to Clipboard"
    - The block will be briefly highlighted to show what was copied

+3. Copy Highlights:
+   - Add `!clibbits` markers in your file to highlight important sections
+   - Right-click in the editor
+   - Select "Clibbits: Copy Highlights for AI"
+   - Only the text between the markers will be copied

 ### From Command Palette
 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS)